Cochetooo/Musicx/src/main/java/fr/xahla/musicx/desktop/package-documentation.md

 These classes should only serve as dialog between Java code and FXML views, therefore only controlled elements will be added here, as well as the parent ViewController and the children.<br>
-It should implement `FXControllerInterface`.
+It should implement `ViewControllerInterface`.
 Children's parent as well as props property will be initialized on the `initialize()` method, make sure to make your setup logic just after setting the parent controller and the props.<br>
 Children properties must be `private` and **read-only**.

 *By Alexis Cochet*